Learn something new every day

 In a broader sense, there are also human resource specialists.
 These people often help a company select and screen the best candidates for a job.
 For employees, human resource specialists are often the first contact points for information about company policies and health insurance benefits.
 They help ensure that company policies are understood and carried out.

 Resource specialists are also found in highly technical fields, such as air quality control.
-These air resource specialists tend to serve in public health and safety industries that help to ensure that businesses meet any regulatory requirements.
+These specialists tend to serve in public health and safety industries that help to ensure that businesses meet any regulatory requirements.
 This includes monitoring air pollution or meteorological measurements, for example.

 An air resource specialist can also cater to homeowners.
 In this area, the specialist might offer services such as testing for indoor mold and other toxins.
 The company might also offer products that help maintain good air quality, such as air filters or air conditioning equipment.